UoNTeam22/Eco-Emissions-Sim/README.md

 ## This Project
 This project was created as part of the [UoN](https://www.nottingham.ac.uk/) BSc Computer Science year 2 group project, and is created and sponsored by [BJSS](https://bjss.com).

 The aim of the project was to create a web application that would allow users to calculate the affects that different emissions have on the environment around the world.
+It does this by using a hand made climate change model for extrapolating the affects of different emissions on the environment.
+The user will be able to see potential affects on sea levels, temperature, CO2 levels, and more.

+We plan to include a number of different factors that affect the environment, such as:
+    - Fossil Fuels
+    - Vegetarianism / Veganism
+    - Public Transport
+    - Recycling

 ## Setup